Vitamix Deals!

 Ready to use your blender to create easy and delicious meals, snacks, smoothies, condiments, cocktails and treats?
 Grab our Ultimate Healthy Blender Recipes eBook Bundle - Now 62% OFF!

-Get FREE GIFTS for Your Health!
-CLICK HERE 🙂
+Get FREE DOWNLOADS for Your Health!

 EASY FALAFEL RECIPE

-Plus a community member made this and baked it for an even healthier version.
+Additionally a community member made this and baked it for an even healthier version.
 Pair with your homemade hummus and enjoy this yummy easy falafel recipe!

 Falafel